openaps/AndroidAPSdocs/docs/EN/Configuration/MedtronicPump.md

 (MedtronicPump-configuration-of-the-pump)=
 ## Configuration of the pump
-The following settings should be configured on the pump in order for AndroidAPS to remotely send commands.
+The following settings should be configured on the pump in order for AAPS to remotely send commands.
 The steps necessary to make each change on a Medtronic 715 are shown in brackets for each setting.
 The exact steps may vary based on pump type and/or firmware version.

 - **Enable remote mode on Pump** (On the pump press Act and go to Utilities -> Remote Options, Select On, and on next screen do Add ID and add any random id such as  111111).
 At least one ID must be on the Remote ID list in order for the pump to expect remote communication.
 - **Set Max Basal** (On the pump press Act and got to Basal and then select Max Basal Rate) As an example setting this value to four times your maximum standard basal rate would allow a 400% Temporary Basal Rate.
 The maximum value permitted by the pump is 34.9 units per hour.
 - **Set Max Bolus** (On the pump press Act and to to Bolus and then select Max Bolus) This is the largest bolus that the pump will accept.
 The maximum value permitted by the pump is 25.
 - **Set profile to Standard**.
-(On the pump press Act and go to Basal and then Select Patterns) The pump will only need one profile as AndroidAPS will manage different profiles on your phone.
+(On the pump press Act and go to Basal and then Select Patterns) The pump will only need one profile as AAPS will manage different profiles on your phone.
 No other patterns are required.
 - **Set Temporary Basal Rate type** (On the pump press Act and go to Basal and then Temp Basal Type).
 Select Absolute (not Percent).

-## Medtronic Configuration of Phone/AndroidAPS
+## Medtronic Configuration of Phone/AAPS
-- **Do not pair RileyLink compatible device with the Bluetooth menu on your phone.** Pairing via the Bluetooth menu on your phone will stop AndroidAPS from seeing your Rileylink Compatible device when you follow the instructions below.
+- **Do not pair RileyLink compatible device with the Bluetooth menu on your phone.** Pairing via the Bluetooth menu on your phone will stop AAPS from seeing your Rileylink Compatible device when you follow the instructions below.
 - Disable automatic screen rotation on your phone.
 On certain devices automatic screen rotation causes Bluetooth sessions to restart which would cause issues for your Medtronic pump.
-- There are two ways to configure your Medtronic pump in AndroidAPS:
+- There are two ways to configure your Medtronic pump in AAPS:
 1. Using the setup wizard as part of a fresh install
 2. By selecting the cog icon beside the Medtronic selection in the pump selection option in Config Builder